 1. Little Men.
 5 stars.
 I’ve seen it three times and may double that figure before the year’s end.
 Little Men explores a close friendship in a social parable about gentrification.
 Jake’s parents are new landlords who threaten to evict Tony’s mother who can’t keep up with rising rents, but the boys’ friendship only grows the more the parents become enemies.
 The film doesn’t demonize the landlords (who are decent enough people and have their own financial problems) or over-extend sympathy for the poor Chilean tenant, but rather holds the adults at arms length so we can latch on to the boys and see things through their eyes.
 Jake is the shy introvert, Tony the bold extrovert (take a wild guess who’s who from the above picture), and it may even be that Jake is smitten by Tony.
 Their final scene together makes me cry every time, with Jake, who futilely begs his father not to go through with the eviction, and the epilogue is even more heartbreaking, showing there is no way back to recover the most intimate friendships.
 It’s a critical masterpiece (98% on Rotten Tomatoes) and audiences love it too, for every good reason.
 Reviewed fully here.

-3. Hell or High Water.
-5 stars.
-Like Little Men this film is so well crafted that you can’t nitpick a fault (and another 98% score on Rotten Tomatoes), and is another socio-economic parable filtered through the close relationship of two men.
+5. Hell or High Water.
+4 ½ stars.
+Like Little Men this film is a socio-economic parable filtered through the close relationship of two men.
 This time it’s two brothers, one of whom (Toby) is divorced and dirt poor, the other (Tanner) a veteran criminal who just got out of jail.
 They begin a series of bank heists, not because they’re greedy assholes but because they’re desperate to save their family ranch, and are furious at the predatory banks who benefit from the misfortunes of homeowners.
 Their plan is cautious, as they rob branches in small increments so as not to attract federal attention, launder the money through a nearby casino, and then use the funds to pay off their mortgage to the very bank they are stealing from.
 This is all so that Toby can leave the property to his ex-wife and sons.
 Ultimately, Hell or High Water is a story of brotherhood that shows right and wrong to be relative concepts at every turn, even when Tanner ends up cornered and unloading gun fire on everyone.

 (See also: The Best Films of 2006 The Best Films of 2007, The Best Films of 2008, The Best Films of 2009, The Best Films of 2010, The Best Films of 2011, The Best Films of 2012, The Best Films of 2013, The Best Films of 2014, The Best Films of 2015.)